ec-jrc/lisflood-lisvap/3_1_LISVAP_setup/index.md

 2. Prepare input dataset
 3. [Prepare the XML settings file](/lisflood-lisvap/3_2_LISVAP_settingsfile/)

-All input to LISVAP is provided as maps (grid files in PCRaster format or maps in netCDF format).
+All input to LISVAP is provided as maps (in netCDF format).

 ### 1. Base maps